Book value: Depreciable, amortizable and depletable assets

 The balance sheet valuation for an asset is the asset's cost basis minus accumulated depreciation.
 Similar bookkeeping transactions are used to record amortization and depletion.

 "Discount on notes payable" is a contra-liability account which decreases the balance sheet valuation of the liability.

 When a company sells (issues) bonds, this debt is a long-term liability on the company's balance sheet, recorded in the account Bonds Payable based on the contract amount.
 After the bonds are sold, the book value of Bonds Payable is increased or decreased to reflect the actual amount received in payment for the bonds.
 If the bonds sell for less than face value, the contra account Discount on Bonds Payable is debited for the difference between the amount of cash received and the face value of the bonds.

 Net asset value

-In the United Kingdom, the term net asset value may refer to book value.

 A mutual fund is an entity which primarily owns financial assets or capital assets such as bonds, stocks and commercial paper.
 The net asset value of a mutual fund is the market value of assets owned by the fund minus the fund's liabilities.
 This is similar to shareholders' equity, except the asset valuation is market-based rather than based on acquisition cost.
 In financial news reporting, the reported net asset value of a mutual fund is the net asset value of a single share in the fund.
 In the mutual fund's accounting records, the financial assets are recorded at acquisition cost.
 When assets are sold, the fund records a capital gain or capital loss.

 Financial assets include stock shares and bonds owned by an individual or company.
 These may be reported on the individual or company balance sheet at cost or at market value.